kanidm/kanidm/kanidm_book/src/pam_and_nsswitch.md

     auth sufficient pam_kanidm.so debug

-### Check the socket permissions
+### Check the Socket Permissions

-Check that the `/var/run/kanidm-unixd/sock` is 777, and that non-root readers can see it with ls or other tools.
+Check that the `/var/run/kanidm-unixd/sock` has permissions mode 777, and that non-root readers can see it with ls or other tools.

-Ensure that `/var/run/kanidm-unixd/task_sock` is 700, and that it is owned by the kanidm unixd process user.
+Ensure that `/var/run/kanidm-unixd/task_sock` permissions mode 700, and that it is owned by the kanidm unixd process user.

-### Check you can access the kanidm server
+### Verify that You Can Access the Kanidm Server

 You can check this with the client tools:

     kanidm self whoami --name anonymous

-### Ensure the libraries are correct.
+### Ensure the Libraries are Correct

 You should have:

     /usr/lib64/libnss_kanidm.so.2
     /usr/lib64/security/pam_kanidm.so

-The exact path *may* change depending on your distribution, `pam_unixd.so` should be co-located with pam_kanidm.so so looking for it findable with:
+The exact path *may* change depending on your distribution, `pam_unixd.so` should be co-located with pam_kanidm.so.
+Look for it with the find command:

 ```
 find /usr/ -name 'pam_unix.so'